N02870941/mazes/docs/README.md

 </p>

-A graph is acyclic if there is **no way** to start at a specified vertex `v` and follow an alternating sequence of vertices and edges `v1, e1, v2, e2...` where edge `ei` connects `vi` and `vi+1` and visit the same vertex twice.
+A graph is acyclic if there is **no way** to start at a specified vertex `vi` and follow an alternating sequence of vertices and edges `v1, e1, v2, e2...` where edge `ei` connects `vi` and `vi+1` and visit the same vertex twice.
 In other words, there are no loops or repitition in a walk of the graph.

-For simplicity, we will consider white (squares of) pixels valid vertices, and black (lines of) pixels the absence of a connecting edge.
-This means, as we go through our graph removing walls, we will be generating a continuous path of white pixels that represent traversable vertices in the graph.
+As we traverse the graph removing walls, we will be generating a continuous path of white pixels that represent traversable vertices in the graph.
 Black pixels that are left over will be the walls of the maze.
 They are the absence of edges, or area that does not allow us to go from one vertex to another.